watermoon7/onlinechat/README.md

 ## How to run the client app
 ### Running on Windows

-Simply double click the "run_me_windows.bat" file.
+Simply double-click the "run_me_windows.bat" or "run_me_windows.ps1" file.

 ### Running On Linux/ MAC